xpeppers/rails-autocomplete/README.md

     bundle install

-#### Upgrading from older versions

-If you are upgrading from a previous version, run the generator after installing to replace the javascript file.

-    rails generate autocomplete:install

-I'd recommend you do this every time you update to make sure you have the latest JS file.

 #### Uncompressed Javascript file

 If you want to make changes to the JS file, you can install the